Shane Flanagan: Coaching career

 After spending the 1997 season in the English Super League as Stuart Raper's assistant at the Castleford Tigers, Flanagan returned to Australia and was eventually appointed to an assistant coaching role at the Sydney Roosters for two years under Ricky Stuart.
 He went on to coach the Australian Schoolboys side, was an assistant coach for Australia under Stuart in 2007, and was an assistant coach under Craig Bellamy for New South Wales from 2008 to 2010.

 In July 2010, Flanagan was instated as Cronulla-Sutherland head coach following Ricky Stuart's resignation with six weeks remaining in the 2010 season.

 As head coach of the Cronulla-Sutherland Sharks, Flanagan lost his first three games mostly by small margins before a breakthrough win came against premiership contenders the Sydney Roosters in round 23 of the 2010 season.
 The Sharks won 18–12.
 The Sharks won one more game in the 2010 season, against the Gold Coast Titans.

 In the 2012 NRL season, Flanagan coached Cronulla to finish 7th on the ladder.
 Flanagan built a reputation for signing key players to the club.
 Having signed Todd Carney the previous year, Flanagan secured the purchases of Beau Ryan and Chris Heighington from the West Tigers, Michael Gordon and Luke Lewis from the Panthers, and Jonathon Wright from the Bulldogs.

-In 2013, following a year-long investigation into the Sharks' supplements program carried out during the 2011 NRL season, Flanagan was suspended from his role for a period of 12 months.
+In December 2013, following a year-long investigation into the Sharks' supplements program carried out during the 2011 NRL season, Flanagan was suspended from his role for a period of 12 months.
+As a result, Flanagan was forced to sit out the entire 2014 NRL season, the year in which the Sharks finished last on the ladder.

-In the 2016 NRL season he guided Cronulla to a top-four finish.
-They would travel to Canberra in the first week of the 2016 Finals and record a 16–14 victory thus earning a preliminary final at Allianz Stadium.
-The Cronulla-Sutherland Sharks would win this preliminary final against the 2015 premiers, the North Queensland Cowboys, by 32-20 thus earning a place in the 2016 Grand Final.
-On 2 October, the Cronulla-Sutherland Sharks would record a 14–12 victory over the Melbourne Storm and win the Premiership becoming the first head coach of the Cronulla-Sutherland Sharks to win a premiership.
+In the 2016 NRL season, he guided Cronulla to a top-four finish.
+They travelled to Canberra in the first week of the finals and record a 16–14 victory thus earning a preliminary final at Allianz Stadium.
+The Cronulla-Sutherland Sharks won against the 2015 premiers, the North Queensland Cowboys, by 32-20 thus earning a place in the 2016 Grand Final.
+On 2 October, the Cronulla-Sutherland Sharks recorded a 14–12 victory over the Melbourne Storm, making Flanagan their first coach to win a premiership.

-In the 2017 NRL season he guided Cronulla to the finals.
-In week one, Cronulla played against North Queensland in the elimination final.
-Cronulla went to be upset 15–14.
+In the 2017 NRL season, he guided Cronulla to the finals.
+In week one, Cronulla played against North Queensland in the elimination final, losing 15–14 in an upset.

 In 2018, Flanagan took Cronulla to a top-four finish.
-Cronulla lost their week one final match against Eastern Suburbs before defeating Penrith the following week 21–20.
+Cronulla lost their week one final match against Sydney Roosters before defeating Penrith the following week 21–20.
 In the preliminary final, Cronulla was defeated by Melbourne 22–6.